Must-visit shopping districts in Zurich

 Löwenstrasse

-Louwengasse has become Switzerland's largest Jewish community because it has the oldest synagogue in Zurich's history, Synagoge.
-Visitors should remember to respect local customs and cultural habits.
+Löwenstrasse is home to the oldest synagogue in Zurich, Synagoge, making it the largest Jewish community in Switzerland.
+Visitors are reminded to respect local customs and traditions.
 There are many Swiss local brands here, as well as large department stores GLOBUS and Jelmoli.